jwt27/esfm/README.md

 #### Operator register 4

-On the OPL3, this is a per-channel register, instead of per-operator.
+On the OPL3, this is a per-channel register in `0xa0`-`0xa8`, instead of per-operator.

 Bits 0-7 (`FNUM 0-7`) are the low 8 bits of the frequency number.